Omar Sharif: Family and personal relationships

 In later life, Sharif lived mostly in Cairo.
 In addition to his son Tarek Sharif, he had two grandsons, Omar Sharif, Jr., (born 1983 in Montreal) and Karim.
-Omar Sharif Jr. is also an actor.
+Omar Sharif Jr. is an actor.

 Sharif was also one of the ambassadors of Egypt's bid for the 2010 FIFA World Cup which lost out to South Africa.

 View on religion

 In a 2004 interview with ABC Australia, when asked about his beliefs, Sharif said "I believe in everything and nothing, I don't disbelieve in anything, everything is possible, as far as my brain tells me, I don't believe, because I believe that God is Justice.
 The first thing I learned in Catholicism is that God is Justice, and I can't see justice in the world".
 He also emphasized the power of belief after seeing his mother on her deathbed calling Mary and Christ, and how after wondering who he would call upon on his deathbed, he decided that he would call upon his mother.

 In a later interview with Daily News Egypt in 2010, commenting on religious issues, he said, "Because when one sees what happens in the world between the religions, the different religions killing each other and murdering each other, it's disgusting as far as I'm concerned, it's ridiculous.
 And so I thought I might be useful.
 I believe in God and I believe in religion, but religion should belong to you.
 The extraordinary thing is that the Jews believe that only the Jews can go to paradise, the Christians believe only the Christians can go to paradise and the Muslims believe only the Muslims can go to paradise.
 Now why should God in his great Justice make somebody born that cannot go to paradise?
 Why?
 It's absurd."

 Following his death, Sharif received an Islamic funeral as he was registered as a Muslim in Egypt.
-The funeral was attended by his son Tarik, and he was buried in the historic Sayeda Nafisa cemetery.
+The funeral was attended by his son Tarek, and he was buried in the historic Sayeda Nafisa cemetery.